 Snoring can be caused by a number of factors, and whilst it can’t be cured, it can be controlled.
 If you are unsure what makes you snore, our snoring advice may help you choose the right solution for you.

 For 1 in 4 of us, snoring is a normal part of everyday life.
-However, severe snoring can have a detrimental effect on our health, if left untreated.
-How severe is my snoring?
-The NHS advises that there are three ‘grades’ of snoring: Grade one – infrequent, fairly...read more
+However, severe snoring can have a detrimental effect on our health if left untreated.
+How Severe is My Snoring?
+The NHS advises that there are three ‘grades’ of snoring: Grade one – infrequent, fairly quiet...read more

 Snoring is incredibly common.
 With the statistics showing that 1 in 4 people snore, it’s likely that you’ll sleep in the same room or next door to a snorer at some point in your life.
 However, if your partner snores, this can have a negative effect on your health and...read more

-Everyone snores for different reasons, so before you can find a cure, you must first identify what makes you snore.
-There are a number of proven techniques that can help you eliminate snoring, but it may require some patience, lifestyle changes and some trial and...read more
+Everyone snores for different reasons so, before you can find a cure, you must first identify what makes you snore.
+There are a number of proven techniques that can help you eliminate snoring, but it may take time.
+Lifestyle changes, including altering your sleeping...read more

-What is snoring?
 Snoring is defined as any ‘turbulent’ airflow between the nose and the upper throat.
 The snorting or grunting noise heard indicates that there is a blockage somewhere in the air passages.
-The majority of people snore on occasion, but if snoring...read more
+The majority of people snore on occasion but, if snoring happens frequently, it...read more